PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Müller, Katharina, Christian Schulze, and Dietrich Stauffer.
 "Inhomogeneous and self-organized temperature in Schelling-Ising model."
 International Journal of Modern Physics C 19.03 (2008): 385-391.
 * Sumour, M. A., M. A. Radwan, and Mohammed M. Shabat.
 "Highly nonlinear Ising model and social segregation." arXiv preprint arXiv:1106.5574 (2011).
 * Rahimian, Mohammad Amin, and Ali Jadbabaie.
 "Naive social learning in Ising networks."
 American Control Conference (ACC), 2016.
 American Automatic Control Council (AACC), 2016.
+* Ishii, Mitsuru.
+"Analysis of the growth of social networking services based on the ising type agent model."
+Analysis(2016).
+* Oh, Wonseok, and Sangyong Jeon.
+"Membership herding and network stability in the open source community: The Ising perspective."
+Management science 53.7 (2007): 1086-1101.
+* Giannoccaro, Ilaria, Ilario De Vincenzo, and Giuseppe Carbone.
+"An Ising-based approach to the study of inter-organizational team dynamics."
+2014 IEEE International Conference on Industrial Engineering and Engineering Management.
+IEEE, 2014.

 Economy and Finance